By Blair Nicole —self-compassion researcher and PhD candidate in psychology specializing in trauma-informed, nervous system healing.

-- How to Learn to Love Yourself
+Quick Answer: How Do I Learn to Love Myself?

 What is Self Love?

+Self-love isn’t about feeling happy all the time or never doubting yourself.
 It’s not about looking in the mirror every day and thinking you’re perfect.
 It’s about valuing and accepting yourself even when you don’t feel great.
 It’s about knowing that even when self-doubt creeps in, even when you’re struggling, there’s a greater truth:

 💛 You are already enough.
 You are worthy of love and respect—no matter how you feel in this moment.